-Kalanchoe: An Easy-to-Grow Plant for Beginners
+How to Grow Kalanchoe: The Easy, Low-Maintenance Plant for Beginners

 The Kalanchoe plant features bright, small flowers and oval leaves with wavy edges resembling scallop shells.
 Within this genus, there are over 100 different species, but the most commonly grown indoor type is Kalanchoe blossfeldiana, also known as the window plant.
 This plant typically produces clusters of small flowers in red, pink, yellow, orange, and white, adding liveliness to any space.